 Submit Proposal to Speak

-*Deep Dive Interactive Discussions are interactive 60-minute sessions highlighting strategies, tools, resources, and innovative methods for positive outcomes.
-These sessions will incorporate interactive discussion techniques such as case studies, problem solving exercises, hands-on use of tools, and instant polling technology.
-Proposals should include no more than 10 minutes of PowerPoint slides and provide practical takeaways for implementation in the practice setting.
+*Deep Dive Learning Labs are two-part, interactive, 60-minute sessions highlighting strategies, tools, resources, and innovative methods for positive outcomes.
+These sessions, presented in two-parts, will incorporate interactive discussion techniques such as case studies, problem solving exercises, hands-on use of tools, and polling technology.
+Each proposal should include two, 60-minute sessions including a Part I introduction followed by a Part II deeper dive providing practical takeaways for implementation in the practice setting.

 Topics of interest within these tracks include, but are not limited to: